-- A developer proposing agricultural residential development shall provide at the developer's own expense, for such onsite services as is deemed necessary by Corman Park including but not limited to upgrading municipal roads to an all weather standard as a condition of approval. - The developer shall ensure, to the satisfaction of Corman Park that alteration to drainage, landscape, or other natural conditions occurs in a way that avoids or mitigates on and off site impacts. - No dwelling, other than the dwelling accessory to the operation, shall be located within the separation distances set out in section 5.3.5 herein. - One or more temporary residences may be permitted on an agricultural holding where associated with an approved intensive agriculture operation or as supplementary housing on farmsteads to house farm employees whose primary income is earned on that farm, subject to compliance with the development standards contained within the Zoning Bylaw. - 10.
-Appropriate development standards for agricultural residential development including site area, frontage, boundary, roadway setbacks, and all other relevant standards shall be applied as prescribed by the Zoning Bylaw as amended by Corman Park from time to time. - 4.8.
-Mineral Resource Industries: The following policies are applied to residential development the extraction of raw materials including sand, gravel, clay, earth, topsoil or - Council shall encourage the extraction of significant commercial provided mineral resources prior to development that would preclude or constrain - Mineral resource extraction, processing and storage industries shall policies be considered at the discretion of Council subject to: - reclamation of the land for an approved end use; a.

-- b. limiting or avoiding land use conflict due to noise, vibration, smoke, dust, odor or potential environmental contamination; and - c. minimizing the effect of the operation on infrastructure and services including but not limited to roadways.
+Services Provided at Developers Expense Alteration of Drainage Other Separation Distances Farm Related Secondary Residences A developer proposing agricultural residential development shall provide at the developer's own expense, for such onsite services as is deemed necessary by Corman Park including but not limited to upgrading municipal roads to an all weather standard as a condition of approval.
+The developer shall ensure, to the satisfaction of Corman Park that alteration to drainage, landscape, or other natural conditions occurs in a way that avoids or mitigates on and off site impacts.
+No dwelling, other than the dwelling accessory to the operation, shall be located within the separation distances set out in section 5.3.5 herein.
+One or more temporary residences may be permitted on an Development Standards in Zoning Bylaw agricultural holding where associated with an approved intensive agriculture operation or as supplementary housing on farmsteads to house farm employees whose primary income is earned on that farm, subject to compliance with the development standards contained within the Zoning Bylaw.
+10. Appropriate development standards for agricultural residential development including site area, frontage, boundary, roadway setbacks, and all other relevant standards shall be applied as prescribed by the Zoning Bylaw as amended by Corman Park from time to time.
+Policy Application 4.8 Mineral Resource Industries: Policy Application Extraction Prior to Land Development The following policies are applied to the extraction of raw materials including sand, gravel, clay, earth, topsoil or mineralized rock.
+Council shall encourage the extraction of significant commercial mineral resources prior to development that would preclude or Extraction Prior to Land The following policies are applied to the extraction of raw materials including sand, gravel, clay, earth, topsoil or mineralized rock.
+Council shall encourage the extraction of significant commercial mineral resources prior to development that would preclude or constrain future extraction of the resource.
+Mineral resource extraction, processing and storage industries shall be considered at the discretion of Council subject to: a. reclamation of the land for an approved end use; b. limiting or avoiding land use conflict due to noise, vibration, smoke, dust, odor or potential environmental contamination; and Extraction Prior to Land Development Discretionary Use of The following policies are applied to the extraction of raw materials including sand, gravel, clay, earth, topsoil or mineralized rock.
+Council shall encourage the extraction of significant commercial mineral resources prior to development that would preclude or constrain future extraction of the resource.
+Mineral resource extraction, processing and storage industries shall be considered at the discretion of Council subject to: a. reclamation of the land for an approved end use; b. limiting or avoiding land use conflict due to noise, vibration, smoke, dust, odor or potential environmental contamination;